- Search The Registry

 *Alan Page was born on this date in 1945.
 He was a Black football player and is a lawyer, retired state Supreme Court Judge, and education activist.

-From Canton, Ohio he is the son of Howard and Georgiana Page and has one brother and two sisters.
-He graduated from Central Catholic High School in his home town.
+From Canton, Ohio, he is the son of Howard and Georgiana Page and has one brother and two sisters.
+He graduated from Central Catholic High School in his hometown.
 In 1967, young Page received a Bachelor of Arts in Political Science, University of Notre Dame.
-Then he was drafted into the National Football League by the Minnesota Vikings the following year.
+Then, the Minnesota Vikings drafted him into the National Football League by the following year.

-Page played professionally with the Minnesota Vikings and the Chicago Bears from until 1981.
-In 1971, he was the first defensive player in NFL history to receive "Most Valuable Player" Award.
-Eight years later Page became the first active NFL player to complete a marathon (26.2 miles).
-Also during this time (1978) he received his Jurist Doctor from the University of Minnesota Law School.
+Page played professionally with the Minnesota Vikings and the Chicago Bears until 1981.
+In 1971, he was the first defensive player in NFL history to receive the "Most Valuable Player" Award.
+Eight years later, Page became the first active NFL player to complete a marathon (26.2 miles).
+Also during this time (1978), he received his Jurist Doctor from the University of Minnesota Law School.

-He is married to Diane Sims Page, they have four children: Nina, Georgi, Justin and Kamie.
+He is married to Diane Sims Page; they have four children: Nina, Georgi, Justin, and Kamie.
 In 1987, he completed the Edmund Fitzgerald 100-kilometer (62-mile) race.
 In 1988 Page was inducted into the Pro Football Hall of Fame, Canton, Ohio.
-Two years later he helped dedicate "Alan Page Drive" in his hometown.
+He helped dedicate "Alan Page Drive" two years later in his hometown.

-Page has received many honors and awards in his lifetime, some of them include: the National Football League Players' Association (NFLPA) Executive Committee, 1972-1975 and NFLPA Representative, 1970-1974, 1976-1977.
-In 1979, Page became a member, National Bar Association and the American Bar Association.
+Page has received many honors and awards in his lifetime, including the National Football League Players' Association (NFLPA) Executive Committee, 1972-1975 and NFLPA Representative, 1970-1974, 1976-1977.
+In 1979, Page became a member National Bar Association and the American Bar Association.

-One year later he joined the Minnesota Association of Black Lawyers and has been a member of the Advisory Board of the Mixed Blood Theater Company since 1984.
-He was a Color Commentator for Turner Broadcasting System, College Football Game of the Week in 1982 and a Commentator for National Public Radio from 1982-1983.
-Page also received the National Education Association "Friend of Education" Award and the Chicago's Inner City Sports Hall of Fame in 1991.
-In 1993 he was inducted into College Football Hall of Fame.
+One year later, he joined the Minnesota Association of Black Lawyers and has been a member of the Advisory Board of the Mixed Blood Theater Company since 1984.
+He was a Color Commentator for Turner Broadcasting System, College Football Game of the Week in 1982, and a Commentator for National Public Radio from 1982-1983.
+Page received the National Education Association "Friend of Education" Award and Chicago's Inner City Sports Hall of Fame in 1991.
+In 1993 he was inducted into the College Football Hall of Fame.

-In 1994 Page won the Aetna Voice of Conscience Arthur Ashe, Jr., Achiever Award.
-1999 found him as one of Sports Illustrated "The 50 Greatest Sports Figures from Ohio."
-In 2001 he was selected Academic All-American Hall of Fame, and the Dick Engberg Award.
-In 2002 Page was inducted into International Scholar-Athlete Hall of Fame.
+In 1994 Page won the Aetna Voice of Conscience Arthur Ashe, Jr. Achiever Award.
+1999, he was one of Sports Illustrated's "The 50 Greatest Sports Figures from Ohio."
+In 2001 he was selected Academic All-American Hall of Fame and the Dick Engberg Award.
+In 2002 Page was inducted into the International Scholar-Athlete Hall of Fame.
 In 2004, he received the NCAA Theodore Roosevelt Award.

-He also helped establish Kodak/Alan Page Challenge, a nationwide essay contest encouraging urban youth to recognize the value of education, and is a frequent speaker to groups of students about the importance of education.
+He also helped establish the Kodak/Alan Page Challenge, a nationwide essay contest encouraging urban youth to recognize the value of education.
+He frequently speaks to groups of students about the importance of education.